mithrandie/csvq/docs/_posts/2006-01-02-statement.md

 You can use following types in statements.

 Identifier
-: A identifier is a word starting with any unicode letter or a low line(U+005F '\_') and followed by a character string that contains any unicode letters, any digits or low lines(U+005F '\_').
+: A identifier is a word starting with any unicode letter or a Low Line(U+005F `_`) and followed by a character string that contains any unicode letters, any digits or Low Lines(U+005F `_`).
   You cannot use [reserved words](#reserved_words) as a identifier.

-  Notwithstanding above naming restriction, you can use most character strings as a identifier by enclosing in back quotes(U+0060 '`').
+  Notwithstanding above naming restriction, you can use most character strings as a identifier by enclosing in Grave Accents(U+0060 ` ).
   Back quotes are escaped by back slashes.

   Identifiers represent tables, columns, functions or cursors.
-  These character cases are insensitive except file paths, and whether file paths are case insensitive or not depends on your file system.
+  Character case is insensitive except file paths, and whether file paths are case insensitive or not depends on your file system.

 String
-: A string is a character string enclosed in single quotes or double quotes.
+: A string is a character string enclosed in Apostrophes(U+0027 `'`) or Quotation Marks(U+0022 `"`).
   In a string, single quotes or double quotes are escaped by back slashes.

 Integer